TCABrij/todo/README.md

 # Todo App Beta

 > Todo web application is developed to revise previous concepts which I have learn learnt few months ago.
+> It has lots os bugs as usual, will fix it later (may be)

 ### [Watch This App Live](https://tcabrij.github.io/todo)
 ## Features Added this time